The push to eradicate Polio

 Someone once said "If you want to touch the past, touch a rock; if you want to touch the present touch a rose; if you want to touch the future, touch a life, especially a young life."
 If only someone had touched Amit's young life all those years ago by taking him along to a polio immunisation booth.
 But then there was unlikely to be such a thing in operation because that was before Rotary had given its pledge to rid the world of this debilitating disease.

-As at 1st July 2012, there have been no polio cases detected in India for a year and a half now - a tremendous milestone that has left only Pakistan, Afghanistan and Nigeriaon the World Health Organization's list of endemic countries.
-But the big danger now is a cross border threat.
-Pakistan is seeing a sudden surge of new polio cases with the Taliban blocking the Polio vaccination drive in Waziristan.
+As at 8 July 2015, there have been no polio cases detected in India for over 4 years now - a tremendous milestone that has left only Pakistan, Afghanistan and Nigeria on the World Health Organization's list of endemic countries.
+The total number of new cases for the last year to-date is 30, ie 26 in Pakistan and 4 in Afghanistan.